What is Alkasol Syrup?

 - Overdose can cause metabolic alkalosis (especially in renal impairment)

-- Reduced Potassium level in blood
+- Reduced Potassium level i the blood

 - Difficulty in breathing